-In 2016 the Corporation achieved four of the seven objectives in its 2015 Annual Report to shareholders, was on track for achieving one additional objective in the first quarter of 2017 and had made significant progress towards achieving a sixth objective.
-The final objective was concluding a joint venture or similar transaction at KSM, which was not achieved, but the completion of the Preliminary Economic Assessment for the KSM Project in the fourth quarter has led to renewed interest in the KSM Project amongst major companies, including two new parties having approached the Corporation wanting to learn more about the KSM Project.
-With 4 objectives achieved and significant progress made towards achieving the remaining objectives the Corporation considered it had a very successful year.
-However, the cash position of the Corporation was low at year end and a decision was made to reduce bonuses to 15% of salary to non-director executive officers from the 20% of salary paid in 2015 and to pay its Chairman and CEO and its President and COO cash bonuses of 50% of salary.
-The Chairman and CEO's bonus was payable in three instalments, 30% immediately and 70% in two equal parts; one part upon announcement of an updated resource estimate for the KSM Project representing achievement of a fifth objective, and the other part upon achieving the remaining elements of a sixth objective relating to strengthening social licence.
+In 2017 the Corporation achieved five of the seven objectives in its 2016 Annual Report to shareholders and was on track for achieving one additional objective in the first quarter of 2018.
+The final objective was concluding a joint venture or similar transaction at KSM, which was not achieved, but there was greater activity by major companies in reviewing the details of the KSM Project in 2017 than ever before, including two new parties having approached the Corporation wanting to learn more about the KSM Project.
+With 5 objectives achieved and significant progress made towards achieving the remaining objectives the Corporation considered it had another very successful year.
+Given its successes, bonuses of 25% of salary to non-director executive officers were awarded in 2017 after having reduced bonuses to 15% in 2016 due to a low cash balance at the time and its Chairman and CEO and its President and COO were awarded cash bonuses of 50% of salary.
+The Chairman and CEO's bonus was payable in two instalments, 50% immediately and 50% upon announcement of an updated resource estimate for the KSM Project representing achievement of a sixth objective.
 One consideration supporting the difference between the size of bonuses of the non-director executive officers and the Chairman and CEO and President and COO (who are directors) is that the Chairman and CEO and President and COO are not eligible to receive RSUs.